SoftHu/tos_avg/En/QuestStartTalkENode_1738447292885103.md

 graph
 Start -->1738447575181418[<b>Speaker 👉 Seabert:</b>

-Hi there!
+Ok, Seabert... you got this... you know the words... you know what to say…

+It doesn't matter that you are nervous... you're really good at your job and they will be so impressed!
+They will think &quot;wow, that guy is amazing at doing paperwork and he sure looks handsome in that uniform&quot;]
+1738447575181418 -->1768524084245382[<b>Speaker 👉 Seabert:</b>

+...
+I bet they won't even mention that it's too big for you... or that you're too short to look over the desk...

+... or that your voice is...
+is small...
+Because you're gonna be confident!
+Fearless!...]
+1738447575181418 -->1768528440716181[<b>Speaker 👉 Seabert:</b>

+GAAAAAHHHH
+Oh NO!
+How long have you been standing there waiting!?
+Please ignore everything you heard and let me start again!
+H-hi!
+Welcome to stranger!
+What can I do for you, Seikyu?

+Ah... no...
+I m-meant welcome to Seikyu... you're the stranger...

+S-s-sorry about that!
+Let me start a-again… again!
 Welcome to Seikyu!
+I'm Seabert!
+This is the Seikyu Customs Registration Office and I am the town's Offical Administrative Assistant!

+So, before you run off I will need to get your residential paperwork done.
+Let's start with your name, s-stranger!
+]
+1768524084245382 -->1768524134747020{ }
+1768524134747020 -->|*stay quiet*|1768524129524615[<b>Speaker 👉 Seabert:</b>

+... and then they will go and tell everyone how good of a job you did!

+... you can do this...
+...
+I can do this…

+...
+Oh no, what if I can't do this!?]
+1768524134747020 -->|Hello?|1768528440716181[<b>Speaker 👉 Seabert:</b>

+GAAAAAHHHH
+Oh NO!
+How long have you been standing there waiting!?
+Please ignore everything you heard and let me start again!
+H-hi!
+Welcome to stranger!
+What can I do for you, Seikyu?

+Ah... no...
+I m-meant welcome to Seikyu... you're the stranger...

+S-s-sorry about that!
+Let me start a-again… again!
+Welcome to Seikyu!
+I'm Seabert!
+This is the Seikyu Customs Registration Office and I am the town's Offical Administrative Assistant!

+So, before you run off I will need to get your residential paperwork done.
+Let's start with your name, s-stranger!
+]
+1768524129524615 -->1768524189845389[<b>Speaker 👉 Kon:</b>

+I cannot listen to this guy talk to himself anymore.
+UM HI!
+WE CAN HEAR YOU!]
+1768524189845389 -->1768528440716181[<b>Speaker 👉 Seabert:</b>

+GAAAAAHHHH
+Oh NO!
+How long have you been standing there waiting!?
+Please ignore everything you heard and let me start again!
+H-hi!
+Welcome to stranger!
+What can I do for you, Seikyu?

+Ah... no...
+I m-meant welcome to Seikyu... you're the stranger...

+S-s-sorry about that!
+Let me start a-again… again!
+Welcome to Seikyu!
+I'm Seabert!
+This is the Seikyu Customs Registration Office and I am the town's Offical Administrative Assistant!

+So, before you run off I will need to get your residential paperwork done.
+Let's start with your name, s-stranger!
+]
+1768528440716181 -->1738448731861105[<b>Speaker 👉 Seabert:</b>

+&lbrace;playername&rbrace; uh-huh... &lbrace;playername&rbrace;...
+Ah!
+There you are!
+&lbrace;playername&rbrace;!
 Welcome!
-I am &lbrace;npc.4207&rbrace;!
-This is the Seikyu Customs Registration Office!
-I assist with the town's administrative tasks!
-Let's work on your residential paperwork first.
-Please start by telling me your name.]
-1738447575181418 -->1738448731861105[<b>Speaker 👉 Seabert:</b>

-&lbrace;playername&rbrace;...
-Uh-huh... &lbrace;playername&rbrace;...
-There you are,
-&lbrace;playername&rbrace;.
 Welcome!

-Welcome!
-So it's the two of you, &lbrace;playername&rbrace; and &lbrace;npc.4101&rbrace;.
+So it's the two of you, &lbrace;playername&rbrace; and Kon.
-You bought a place at the foot of the mountain in the north, correct?]
+You bought the farmhouse at the foot of the northern mountain range, right?
+]
 1738448731861105 -->1738453130622056{ }
+1738453130622056 -->|Yes, I did!|1738453157967982[<b>Speaker 👉 Seabert:</b>

+Oh my gosh!
+I-I'm so excited for you!
+That house has always looked really nice...
+I'm so happy someone's finally filling it!
+]
-1738453130622056 -->|Excuse me, how do I get to the &lbrace;location.1&rbrace;?|1738453157967982[<b>Speaker 👉 Seabert:</b>
+1738453130622056 -->|Yeah, do you know how to get there? |1768529659287446[<b>Speaker 👉 Seabert:</b>

-I've marked the location of the &lbrace;location.1&rbrace;
-on your map &#40;press M to view map&#41;.
+I've marked the location on your map &#40;press M to view map&#41;.

-Just follow the path and get there before it's dark!
+Just follow the path and try to get there before it's dark!
+Be careful... i-it can get scary at night…

-If you get hungry, feel free to check out the &lbrace;location.4&rbrace; to the left of the dock.
+If you get hungry,
+feel free to check out the Fisherman's Shop to the left of the dock.

-That's my uncle's shop!
+T-that's my uncle's shop!
-Tell my uncle that &lbrace;npc.4207&rbrace; sent you.
+Tell him that I said HI! ... and that you're new here he he...
-He'll give you some pointers.
+He'll give you some guidance on what to do!

-From here on out, you are part of &lbrace;location.13&rbrace;.
-Great to have you with us!
-Have a relaxing and enjoyable time in &lbrace;location.13&rbrace;.]
+N-now go a-and have fun, &lbrace;playername&rbrace;!]
-1738453130622056 -->|Yes.|1738453157967982[<b>Speaker 👉 Seabert:</b>
+1738453157967982 -->1768529659287446[<b>Speaker 👉 Seabert:</b>

-I've marked the location of the &lbrace;location.1&rbrace;
-on your map &#40;press M to view map&#41;.
+I've marked the location on your map &#40;press M to view map&#41;.

-Just follow the path and get there before it's dark!
+Just follow the path and try to get there before it's dark!
+Be careful... i-it can get scary at night…

-If you get hungry, feel free to check out the &lbrace;location.4&rbrace; to the left of the dock.
+If you get hungry,
+feel free to check out the Fisherman's Shop to the left of the dock.

-That's my uncle's shop!
+T-that's my uncle's shop!
-Tell my uncle that &lbrace;npc.4207&rbrace; sent you.
+Tell him that I said HI! ... and that you're new here he he...
-He'll give you some pointers.
+He'll give you some guidance on what to do!

-From here on out, you are part of &lbrace;location.13&rbrace;.
-Great to have you with us!
-Have a relaxing and enjoyable time in &lbrace;location.13&rbrace;.]
+N-now go a-and have fun, &lbrace;playername&rbrace;!]
-1738453157967982 -->1738448411946096[End]
+1768529659287446 -->1738448411946096[End]

  ```